-Credit markets worldwide, including interbank markets, have experienced severe reductions in the availability of financing during prolonged periods in recent years.
-During 2011 and the first part of 2012, credit markets were disrupted mainly due to the sovereign debt crises associated with, amongst others, GIIPS, which resulted in liquidity and term funding being difficult to obtain and terms for certain borrowers being less favorable.
-Only the intervention of the ECB and its long-term refinancing operations made available in December 2011 and February 2012 reduced this liquidity problem that was adversely affecting banks across Europe and also had shut many European banks out of the wholesale public markets.
-Although the efforts of the ECB with the support of central banks have had a positive impact, if volatility were to return to the global credit markets it could have a material adverse impact on the availability of funding and the cost of obtaining such funding.
+During the worst stages of the global economic and financial crisis, credit markets worldwide, including interbank markets, experienced severe reductions in the availability of financing for prolonged periods.
+During the first part of 2012, credit markets were disrupted mainly due to the sovereign debt crises associated with, amongst others, the GIIPS, which resulted in funding being difficult to obtain and terms for certain borrowers being less favorable.
+Intervention of the ECB and its long-term refinancing operations made available in December 2011 and February 2012 reduced this liquidity problem that was adversely affecting banks across Europe and had shut many European banks out of the wholesale public markets.
+In addition, the ECB announced in June 2014 that it would conduct a series of targeted longer-term refinancing operations aimed at improving bank lending to the non-financial private sector over a period of two years.
+However, certain European countries, in particular Greece, remained reliant on central banks as one of their principal sources of liquidity.
+If volatility were to return to the global credit markets, it could have a material adverse impact on the availability of funding and the cost of obtaining such funding.